 Join us on our Facebook Group Page for insights, information and some great conversations.

 or Follow us on Instagram if you are off of Facebook.
 You’ll need to download the Instagram app to your phone, create an account, and then just look for “Singing Through Change” and Follow.

-We have more educated voice teachers now than at any time in the history of academia and dare I say it?
-Very little teaching from an Undivided Self, which means very little true wisdom.
+We have more academically-educated singers and voice teachers now than at any time in the history of vocal expression, and dare I say it?
+Very little teaching from an Undivided Self, which means very little useful and true wisdom.

 I was inspired to write this blog post by Nikki Loney, a Canadian vocal music educator who runs a popular vocal music education podcast called The Full Voice.
 She has a three-part series called “Warm Ups from Around the World.”

 The warm-ups Nikki includes are suitable for many ages and stages of singers.
 Part of her mission is to help singers & teachers understand the reasons for the vocal exercises they use, and sing them in a spirit of fun and exploration.
 While the exercises may be familiar to more experienced teachers, I was thrilled to hear the guest artist/teachers’ explanations for WHY you are using them and HOW to do them.

 This matters much more than the actual exercises themselves!
 So consider heading over to her series and listen.

 In the meantime, here’s three vocal warm-ups from CateFNStudios that I use.

 I. Pick a short musical phrase from the music that your student or group is singing.
 Choose one that can be moved up and down the chromatic scale easily.
 Limit them one or two measures at the most.